justinepicar/Art_Style_Classification/README.md

 Here we can see how well each individual class is predicted.
 While, Abstract Expressionism isn't correctly predicted at all, the Pre-Trained and Fine-Tuned model still predicts 2/3rds of the classes above 70%.

 ### BEST MODEL: PRE-TRAINED RESNET50 ON IMAGENET v.
-CNN BASE MODEL
+FINE TUNED MODEL
 ___
 ![metric2](./img_metrics/metric_comparison1.jpg)